swerizwan/verhmm/README.md

 After downloading the dataset prepare the data by converting vertices/audio data into .npy/.wav files and storing them in the directories dataset/vertices_npy and dataset/wav.
 You can do this by navigating to the dataset directory and executing the script named process_data.py using Python.

-Then for training, execute the main.py using Python from the root directory.
+Then for training, run the main.py using Python from the root directory.

 # Step to Run the demo